 EC/IRB fees are in addition to site start-up fees.
-These fees cover the time spent by EC/IRB to plan and conduct review of the clinical trial protocol and other associated materials.
+These fees cover the time spent by EC/IRB to plan and conduct a review of the clinical trial protocol and other associated materials.
 Many EC/IRBs update and publish their rates annually.

 c.
 Close-out fees

-Close-out fees include time spent by site staff to reconcile clinical trial data, finances and regulatory documents during study closure.
-Not all sites require this payment but has started to become a more common practice in recent years.
+Close-out fees include time spent by site staff to reconcile clinical trial data, finances, and regulatory documents during study closure.
+Not all sites require this payment but have started to become a more common practice in recent years.

 d.
 Storage Fees

 Government regulations require that clinical trial data be stored after study close-out.
 The duration for storage can range from 2-years to permanent storage.
 Thus it’s not uncommon for sites to have boxes of regulatory paperwork that need to be stored once a clinical trial ends.
 The storage fees vary by country and site.

-Some sponsors make arrangements for site to send trial documents to an offsite storage location.
-Due to country specific regulations, a site might be unable to move documents outside their country.
+Some sponsors make arrangements for the site to send trial documents to an offsite storage location.
+Due to country-specific regulations, a site might be unable to move documents outside their country.

 e.
 Administrative Overhead